 If you loved Hereditary, you shouldn’t miss Midsommar.
-This latest Ari Aster horror flick follows Dani — a grief-striken college student who joins her boyfriend and his friends on a last minute trip to Sweden.
-But the group don’t end up as tourists in Stockholm.
+This latest Ari Aster horror flick follows Dani — a grief-stricken college student who joins her boyfriend and his friends on a last-minute trip to Sweden.
+But the group doesn’t end up as tourists in Stockholm.
 Instead, they head to a small settlement to celebrate its fabled mid-summer festival that occurs only once in 90 years.
-At first, their hosts seem mildly bizzare but harmless.
+At first, their hosts seem mildly bizarre but harmless.
 However, things escalate quickly.
 Dani and company soon find themselves isolated and alone in the grips of a pagan cult.

 Midsommar builds its horror and absurdity slowly and purposefully.
 The film resembles a drug trip — surreal, outlandish, and gripping.
 The cinematography is eerily bright and colorful, creating a masterful juxtaposition between the visuals and the horrifying events unfolding on the screen.
 It’s one of the best horror films of recent years and without a doubt one of the best movies on Amazon Prime Video.